Frala and newborn baby

 Taronga and Taronga Western Plains Zoos are calling on you to recycle your old mobile phone, to help save one of our closest living relatives.
 A rare mineral ore called coltan, found in many mobile phones, is mined in Gorilla habitat.
 The mining is accelerating the decline in gorilla numbers and at least 10 other African primate species.

 By simply recycling an old mobile phone, the pressure on gorilla habitat is reduced and money raised from refurbished mobile phones supports conservation projects in Africa.

-All you have to do is download your Reply Paid Label now!
+All you have to do is return your mobile phone to the Zoo today!